dotdoom/comicslate/README.md

 ```

 The previous container will be launched and `comicslate_failed` container will
-stay around to inspect.
-Once done, it can be removed with
+stay around for inspection.
+Once it's done, that container can be removed with
 `docker rm comicslate_failed`.

 ## Useful commands